 Dog walkers should lead by example

-GWRC’s more forceful approach to dog control is aimed at protecting native birds from predators, an issue that came into sharp focus recently with the mauling and death of a young Kiwi by a dog in the adjacent Rimutaka Forest Park.
+GWRC’s more forceful approach to dog control is aimed at protecting native birds from predators, an issue that came into sharp focus recently with the mauling and death of a young Kiwi by a dog in the adjacent Remutaka Forest Park.
 But the policy is also aimed at accommodating people who simply want to enjoy the area without having to worry about roaming dogs.

 The Wainuiomata Recreation Area contains mountainous terrain split up by streams and steep sided ridges.
 As well as Kiwi there are populations of tui, kereru, bellbird, kakariki, whitehead, tomtit and rifleman in the area.

 To protect them, dogs must be kept on a lead at all times; they are not allowed on the Lower Dam walk beyond Gums Loop Junction.
 While the area is popular among dog walkers in Wainuiomata, Dion says there are other places nearby to walk dogs off the leash, such as Hine Rd and Richard Prouse Park.

 He stresses that Wainuiomata Recreation Area isn’t being singled out.
 Enforcement of the policy ensures consistency with Hutt City Council's Dog Control Bylaws for parks, which state that dogs must be kept on a lead unless they are in designated dog exercise areas.